 Here are the essentials you need to know about PCI DSS and the steps you can take to prepare for achieving compliance.

-The Payment Card Industry Data Security Standard (PCI DSS) is a global cybersecurity standard for businesses that handle branded credit cards from major credit card networks (think Visa, Mastercard, Discovery, etc.).
+The Payment Card Industry Data Security Standard (PCI DSS) is a global cybersecurity standard for businesses that handle branded credit cards from major credit card networks (think Visa, Mastercard, Discover, etc.).
 Although these networks have mandated compliance, it’s the Payment Card Industry Security Standards Council (PCI SSC) that handles its administration.

 PCI DSS was developed in 2004 to address the growing trend of credit card fraud as online payments became more prevalent.
 Currently, any merchant or service provider that handles credit card information through an e-commerce site or point-of-sales system in a physical location must be PCI compliant.